Basics of figure drawing and pose references

 We can divide the poses into different categories, where the body weight is shifted differently depending on the category.
 To illustrate this weight shift, a red line stretches from the head to the center of gravity.
 A blue line appears whenever the body part could be misunderstood as carrying weight but is actually free to move.
 Try mimicking these poses to get a better understanding of the dynamics.

-In standing poses, at least one leg is a carrier of the body weight, regardless of whether we draw a person from the front or the back.
+Standing poses require that at least one leg supports the body weight, whether the person is drawn from the front or the back.

 Standing pose, arm pressed into hip